MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

     - What labeling actions were performed by a specific application, such File Explorer and right-click, PowerShell, the scanner, or Microsoft Cloud App Security

-    - Which protected documents were accessed successfully by users or denied access to users, even if those users are outside your organization
+    - Which protected documents were accessed successfully by users or denied access to users, even if those users don't have the Azure Information Protection client installed or are outside your organization

     - Drill down into reported files to view **Activity Details** for additional information